srmfx/Zicroram/README.md

-It achieves this by creating and mounting a TMPFS device called /zicroram/ and allowing the user to add any data through a single command, like for example:
+The program works by creating and mounting a TMPFS device called /zicroram/ and allowing the user to add any data through a simple command, like for example:

-"zicroram --add ~/Pictures ~/Music ~/Downloads"
+'zicroram --add ~/Pictures ~/Music ~/Downloads'

 After this the program will symlink the real path where the data was located to the newly created TMPFS mounted device allowing the user to call on his data as if it were still on the disk.
 The real data will be renamed keeping real data safe from power blackouts and system crashes until either a --remove command or --restore command is used.